-Union Forces in 1862 had taken control of Kentucky and the middle section of Tennessee moved to attack an important railroad crossroad at Corinth, Mississippi.
+Union Forces in 1862 had taken control of Kentucky and the middle section of Tennessee moved to attack an important railroad crossroads at Corinth, Mississippi.

 A combined total of 100,000 soldiers battled for the Corinth rail site on April 6 and 7, 1862.

 More than 23,000 soldiers were killed, wounded, captured, or listed as missing after two days of fighting.

 The battle ended with no clear winner.